On this page

 We have been asked to provide the Associate Minister of Education with advice, develop options, and undertake public consultation, with particular emphasis on key stakeholders.

-The MAG will submit a final report, in September 2026, with fiscally neutral recommendations for redesigning the ECE funding system.
-The Associate Minister of Education will then make any decisions about possible next steps.
+The MAG will submit a final report with fiscally neutral recommendations for redesigning the ECE funding system to the Associate Minister of Education.

 Terms of reference#